ygalvao/label-generator-for-gcp/README.md

 cd your-repository-path/
 ```

+2. Replace or edit all ".example" files.

+#### To deploy this application to Google Cloud Run:

-2. Run the following command:
+- Run the following command:

 ```bash
 gcloud run deploy [DESIRED NAME FOR THE APP] --source . --region [DESIRED REGION] --allow-unauthenticated --memory 1G